gilbertsoft/infrastructure-opsone-dba/README.md

 * `wget https://github.com/gilbertsoft/infrastructure-opsone-dba/raw/master/install && chmod +x install && ./install`

-Now the instance is running and accessible by http.
+Now the instance is running and accessible over http(s).
 You can adapt `config.inc.php` to your needs but it is running out of the box with some default settings.